halt-dos/hd-wiki-public/versioned_docs/version-7.0/community/docs/waf/server_farm/monitors.md

 4.  **HTTPS**:
 Health check sends HTTPS request, if unable to receive response, then we make that server as unhealthy

+#### Match Content
+This option is only visible when **Health Check Type** is set to HTTP/HTTPs.
+This option allows users to specify the content to match in the response.

+    Accepted values: TCP / SSL HELLO / HTTP / HTTPS

+    Default: TCP

 #### Check URI
 This option is only visible when **Health Check Type** is set to HTTP/HTTPs.
 This option allows user to specify the URI for the health check.

+    Accepted values: URI for health check

+    Default: GET /

 ####  Match Status
 This option is only visible when **Health Check Type** is set to HTTP/HTTPs.
 This option allows user to specify the HTTP status code that need to be checked during the health check.

+    Accepted values: Integer

+    Default: 200

 ####  Match Content
 This option is only visible when **Health Check Type** is set to HTTP/HTTPs.
-This option allows users to specify the content to match in the response.
+This option allows user to specify the HTTP status code that need to be checked during the health check.

-    Accepted values: TCP / SSL HELLO / HTTP / HTTPS
+    Accepted values: String

-    Default: TCP
+    Default: Blank